Wikileaks Iraq War Logs Dataset

 About me

-My name is Martin, and I am a Helicopter Pilot and a Data Scientist.
+My name is Martin, and I am a Data Scientist.

 Repository link on Github and Kaggle